zapplea/sentiment_coarse_model/sentiment/senti_nn/README.md

 sentiment for sentence1 = [sentiment for attribute1, ..., sentiment for non-attribute]
 sentiment for attribute1 = [0,0,1]
 The first represent neutral, the second represents negative, the third is positive.
 When a sentiment is true, then the corresponding position will be 1.
-If an attribute(including non-attribute) doesn't appear in a sentence, then its sentiment is neutral.
+If an attribute(including non-attribute) doesn't appear in a sentence, then its sentiment is non-sentiment, which means that the sentiment for attribute_i will be [0,0,0].

 ###3.2 attributes labels:
 The same to the attribute function, and the shape is (batch size, attributes number).